cjerry/cjerry.github.io/intro/proj/caesar.md

 examples out yourself, here's an [online Caesar encoder/decoder](http://www.xarg.org/tools/caesar-cipher/).

 ## Additional Details
-* It's recommended to fill in the functions from top to bottom:
+* It's recommended that you fill in the functions from top to bottom:
   * `shift_letter`
   * `caesar_encode`
   * `caesar_decode`